 The most prestigious and widely recognised independent rankings of world universities consistently place UQ in the top 50, and UQ again topped the nation in the 2016 Nature Index for Australian Academic Institutions, and was awarded more Australian Research Council funding than any other Australian university in the 2015–16 financial year grant announcements.
 The University of Queensland has a strong focus on teaching excellence, having won more national teaching awards than any other university in Australia, and with eleven clinical schools, students have the opportunity to learn and practise the clinical skills needed to be highly competent doctors, nurses, psychologists, and allied health specialists.

-Queensland University of Technology (QUT) is a leading university with an applied emphasis on career-orientated courses and collaborative research.
+Queensland University of Technology (QUT) is a major Australian university with a global outlook and a real-world focus.

-As part of a university for the real world, QUTs Faculty of Health fosters close links with industry in the development and delivery of programs which guide graduates in their chosen career path and contribute to the improvement of human health and Australia’s healthcare policies.
-Most of the research of the Faculty of Health is conducted through the Institute of Health and Biomedical Innovation (IHBI) is QUT’s premier research institute and is focused on finding solutions to high-priority health issues by conducting research into new technologies, techniques, devices, behaviours, and interventions.
-IHBI brings together a range of disciplines from across the spectrum of health, biomedical science, and biomedical engineering research.
+As part of the university for the real world, QUT’s Faculty of Health fosters close links with industry in the development and delivery of programs which guide graduates in their chosen career path and contribute to the improvement of human health and Australia’s healthcare policies.

 Brisbane’s Translational Research Institute (TRI) is a leading Australian innovative medical research, development and translation facility.
 The multi-partner facility is co-located with a biopharmaceutical manufacturer, on the grounds of a major teaching hospital.